Self-Publishing Platforms Pros and Cons

-Access to Markets and Selling Opportunities.
+- Access to Markets and Selling Opportunities.
 Book retailers, distributors, libraries and schools will rarely contract with individual authors and small publishers for the purchase of books.
-Self publishing platforms can provide access to these distribution channels.
+Self-publishing platforms can provide access to these distribution channels.
 As well, they can often provide authors with a link to a web sales page featuring the title so that individual customers can order a copy through the platform direct, eliminating the sales, packaging and shipping hassle for authors!
-For example, the Createspace platform gives authors the opportunity to have their completed books sold on Amazon, currently the leading online bookseller, for both print and Kindle (ebook) editions.
-As well, they automatically set up a Createspace sales page for each book published so that authors can send interested customers to the page and have Createspace handle the sale and shipping.
+For example, the Kindle Direct Publishing (KDP) platform gives authors the opportunity to have their completed books sold on Amazon, currently the leading online bookseller, for both print and Kindle (ebook) editions.

-Reduces or Eliminates Need to Purchase Piles of Books if Print On Demand is Offered.
-In the bad old days of self publishing, authors often had to purchase large quantities of physical books from "vanity" publishing houses.
-Yes, these were really the bad old days when self publishing was associated with authors who were deemed unworthy by mainstream publishers.
-Self published authors were viewed as having a need to stroke their egos if they were willing to personally pony up the bucks to pay someone get into print (that's the "vanity" part).
-Now that Print On Demand (POD) technologies and equipment are becoming the norm, and advanced software and the Internet have enabled almost anyone to become a publisher, the vanity publishing stigma and expense are fading... fast.
-Click here to learn more about POD and other book production options.
+- Reduces or Eliminates Need to Purchase Piles of Books if Print On Demand is Offered.
+In the bad old days of self-publishing, authors often had to purchase large quantities of physical books from "vanity" publishing houses.
+Yes, these were really the bad old days when self-publishing was associated with authors who were deemed unworthy by mainstream publishers.
+Self-published authors were viewed as having a need to stroke their egos if they were willing to personally pony up the bucks to pay someone get into print (that's the "vanity" part).

 Did you know and/or understand what a self publishing platform was before you read this article?

-Royalties versus Revenues.
-In exchange for their assistance, most self publishing platforms will take a share of all books sold and pay authors a "royalty" share for all copies the platform sells, as opposed to revenues for the full price of the book.
+- Royalties versus Revenues.
+In exchange for their assistance, most self-publishing platforms will take a share of all books sold and pay authors a "royalty" share for all copies the platform sells, as opposed to revenues for the full price of the book.
 Royalty rates vary depending on the sale the platform makes.
-For example, currently under Amazon's Kindle Direct Publishing program, authors can realize either 35 percent or 70 percent royalty, depending on where the ebook is sold and the price of the ebook.
+For example, currently under Amazon's Kindle Direct Publishing program, authors can realize either 35 percent or 70 percent royalty on eBooks, depending on where the eBook is sold and the price of the book.
 However, authors are usually given the opportunity purchase physical copies of books at a reduced or volume discount rate that the author can sell to collect full price "revenues."
 (Note: Authors may be required to collect sales taxes for direct sales to readers.
 Contact the appropriate local taxing authorities for more information.)

-New Cover May be Required.
-In addition to a possible change in ISBN and loss of reviews when moving an edition to a new self publishing platform, if an author received cover design help from the original platform, the platform may prohibit the author from using the same design when republished elsewhere.
+- New Cover May be Required.
+In addition to a possible change in ISBN and loss of reviews when moving an edition to a new self-publishing platform, if an author received cover design help from the original platform, the platform may prohibit the author from using the same design when republished elsewhere.
 This may occur even if the author paid for the design help.
 So a new cover design may need to be created for a new edition on the new platform.
 This can incur additional expense and time.
 Any branding built up for the original cover design will be lost, too (although sometimes a relaunch of a revised edition can offer rebranding marketing opportunities).
-Click here to see when it might be time to rewrite an existing book.

-Revisions and Corrections Can be Expensive.
-While many self publishing platforms allow authors to make corrections to their titles, it may be at a cost or free, depending on the platform.
-For example, Createspace and KDP currently offer authors the opportunity to revise and upload revised manuscripts for no cost if they are doing it themselves.
+- Revisions and Corrections Can be Expensive.
+While many self-publishing platforms allow authors to make corrections to their titles, it may be at a cost or free, depending on the platform.
+For example, Kindle Direct Publishing currently offers authors the opportunity to revise and upload revised manuscripts for no cost if they are doing it themselves.
 However, other platforms may charge up to hundreds of dollars to make changes to an already published title.

 © 2015 Heidi Thorne